 While there are a huge number of weak link releases available to the UK angler the three most popular types are the generic weak link clip (made by a number of manufacturers), Breakaway’s Escape Links and Gemini’s Breakers.
 All of them have the same aim – to allow a cast to be performed safely, but then allow the rig (and any hooked fish) to be reeled in if the rig becomes snagged.
 Most anglers fishing rough and rocky ground will utilise some form of weak link release clip to reduce tackle losses.

 Weak Link Clip

 Simple bait clips need to be used in conjunction with a short length of weak monofilament line (usually 10 – 15lbs breaking strain).
 This is used to attach the weight to the rig.
 The weight is then placed into the clip (as shown in Fig 1).
 The cast can then be performed as gravity will hold the weight in place and the rig can be cast out safely.
 On hitting the water the weight will fall out of the clip, meaning that only the weak link of monofilament will attach the clip to the rig (Fig 2) and this will easily snap when a snag is encountered and the rest of the rig can be retrieved.

 Breakaway Escape Link

-The Breakaway Escape Link is more advanced – although slightly more expensive – item of terminal tackle as it is ‘locked down’ prior to casting meaning the weight cannot fall out before or during the cast.
+The Breakaway Escape Link is more advanced – although more expensive – form of weak link release.
+Escape links are ‘locked down’ prior to casting meaning the weight cannot fall out before or during the cast, but when they open on impact with the water the weight can come out of the link if it becomes snagged.

-1. The lead is placed in to the clip and the plastic lock move down to secure the weight in place.
+1. The weight is placed into the clip and the plastic lock is moved down to secure the weight in place.

 2. On hitting the surface of the water the plastic lock is pushed upwards and off the metal body.